 Last one is an indestructible dog bed made from a tire.

-Love it! (note: the site this is in Portuguese, but you get the gist from the picture.)
+Love it! (note: the site this is from is in Portuguese, but you get the gist from the picture.)

 How to keep your house clean with a dog around.

-Lacey sleeps in her crate.
-It is her “safe” zone.
-But she’s old and sometimes has an accident in there overnight, especially since her onset of Old Dog Syndrome.
-So, here is another post I wrote showing how we clean her dog bed.
+Our dogs have always slept in a crate.
+It is their “safe” zone.
+But our last dog was very old and sometimes had an accident in there overnight.
+Especially once she developed Old Dog Syndrome.
+So, here is another post I wrote showing how we cleaned her dog bed.
 It is easy, really!

 Finally, you can use several ways to keep all that fur they shed under control.

-I use a cat brush to clean the fur off of both Lacey’s bed and the cats’ beds, too.
+I use a cat brush to clean the fur off of both the dog’s and the cats’ beds, too.
 Seriously!
 It works fast and gets almost all of the hair off!

 An inexpensive squeegee works GREAT to remove fur from carpets, furniture, and car seats.
-If there is still some stubborn hair, use a spray bottle to mist some water on it to really get it up.
+Is there still some stubborn hair?
+Use a spray bottle to mist water on it to really get it up.
 (Here are other ways to really get your car clean)

 You can also use a rubber glove to do the same thing!